dd86k/aliceserver/README.md

 # About Aliceserver

-Aliceserver is a debugger server implementing the DAP and MI protocols, using [Alicedbg](https://github.com/dd86k/alicedbg) as the debugger back-end.
+Aliceserver is a debugger server implementing the DAP and GDB/MI protocols, using [Alicedbg](https://github.com/dd86k/alicedbg) as the debugger back-end.

     ⚠️ This is WORK IN PROGRESS!